deckarep/ziglang-set/README.md

 #### Installation of Module

-To add this module, update your applications build.zig.zon file:
+To add this module, update your applications build.zig.zon file by adding the `.ziglang-set` dependency definition.

 ```zig
 .{